astronomerdamo/pydcf/README.md

 * -w=[slot, gauss] : corresponds to the weighting of the matching pairs.
 Default behaviour is 'slot'.
 * -p=[0,1,2] : the order of the polynomial to be fit and subtracted from the time series.
 Default is '0'.
 * -np --no-plot : By default dcf.py plots the results in a matplotlib.pyplot window, disable this by including flag.
 * -o --output : By default dcf.py does not write any information to file.
-If you would like a plain text, space delimited output file include this flag.
+If you would like a plain text, single space delimited output file include this flag.
 Spits out 'dcf_output.dat' in the current working directory.
 * -v --verbose : By default dcf.py operates silently, if you are curious or a control freak use this flag.

 Obviously, if you choose to run dcf.py and the only optional flag you raise is '--no-plot', the program will start and finish without you, the user, seeing anything at all or knowing that anything had happened.